Trogluddite/BorkBork/protocol/network_protocol_specification.md

 **09JULY2025**

 ## Overview
-The BorkBork protocol is an application-layer definition of messages intended for use with chat servers and clients.
+The BorkBork protocol is an application-layer network contract for use with simple client-server model chat services.

 * Numerals are encoded as little-endian
-* the first byte specifies the message type in all cases
+* The first byte specifies the message type in all cases
-* variable-length feilds are not null-terminated
+* Variable-length fields are not null-terminated
-* fixed-length fields ARE null terminated UNLESS the content is exactly the length of field
+* Fixed-length fields ARE null terminated UNLESS the content is exactly the length of field

 ## Message Types